Streetcars in Atlanta: Peachtree

 A much longer route along Peachtree Street, the city's main street.
 Originally, the line was to run from the Oakland City neighborhood through Downtown Atlanta, Midtown and Buckhead.
 However a more recent (2010) pared-down proposal would run between the Arts Center MARTA station in Midtown and the Five Points MARTA station downtown.

-In 2015, Buckhead business leaders and city councilpersons successfully had the portion of along Peachtree Rd, from Piedmont Hospital to Lenox Mall, removed from the long range plan.
+In 2015, Buckhead business leaders and city councilpersons successfully had the portion of along Peachtree Road, from Piedmont Hospital to Lenox Mall, removed from the long range plan.